-- base case This is a case in a recursive function that causes its ultimate return. - block This is one or more lines of code that is indented a tabstop. - boss statement This is a statement that controls the flow of a program.
-It must own a block of code, and it is a grammatically incomplete sentence. - call To use a function. - docstring This is a string in the first line of a function that gives information on the function's action. - function scope Varibles created inside of functions and parameters of functions are invisible when the function is not executing. - global scope Variables with global scope are visible at all times. - module This is a file with Python code. - parameter This is a value that is passed to a function. - pass This is the act of sending an argument of a function to the function's code when the function is called.

-- postcondition This is what is true when a function is done executing. - precondition A condition that should inhere before we call a function - return value The object, if any, that is returned by the function? - side-effect This refers to actions whose consequences persist beyond the lifetime of a function. - worker statement This is a Python statement containing executable code.
+- argument This is an expression passed to a function. - base case This is a case in a recursive function that causes its ultimate return. - block This is one or more lines of code that is indented a tabstop. - boss statement This is a statement that controls the flow of a program.
+It must own a block of code, and it is a grammatically incomplete sentence. - call To use a function. - docstring This is a string in the first line of a function that gives information on the function's action. - function scope Variables created inside of functions and parameters of functions are invisible when the function is not executing. - global scope Variables with global scope are visible at all times. - module This is a file with Python code. - parameter This is a local variable active inside of a function to which arguments are passed. - pass This is the act of sending an argument of a function to the function's code when the function is called. - postcondition This is what is true when a function is done executing. - precondition A condition that should inhere before we call a function - return value The object, if any, that is returned by the function? - side-effect This refers to actions whose consequences persist beyond the lifetime of a function. - worker statement This is a Python statement containing executable code.
 Grammatically, it is a complete sentence.